-If you are visiting a Household Waste Recycling Centre (tip) with a van, pickup, minibus or you are towing a trailer you will need a waste permit.
-You can apply for up to three permits at one time.
+If you visit a Household Waste Recycling Centre (tip) with a van, pickup, minibus or you are towing a trailer you need a waste permit.

-Household hazardous waste permit - This permit can only be used at specially licensed recycling sites.
-Find out more about what you need a Household hazardous waste permits permit for, which sites accept this waste and how to apply.
+- household hazardous waste (there are special rules for hazardous waste and only some of our sites accept it.
+Find out more about what you need a Apply for a waste permit for household hazardous waste permit for, which sites accept this waste and how to apply.)

 - A maximum limit of one tonne of waste applies to each permit.